SOC Course Descriptions

 This course gives a general historical and theoretical overview of communication.
-By looking at communication through a critical, historical, and theoretical lens, students will acquire an intellectual framework for further study and practice in communication.
-This course will also increase basic communication literacy.
+By looking at communication through a critical, historical and theoretical lens, students will acquire an intellectual framework for further study and practice in communication.

 COMM 200 Communication and New Media